Prakash-naik96/Skillovilla-Airline-DB-SQL-Capstone-Project-/README.md

-# Skillovilla-Airline-DB-SQL-Capstone-Project-
+# DB-SQL-Capstone-Project-
-Airline DB SQL Capstone Project – Skillovilla (2025)
+DB SQL Capstone Project –
 Objective:
 Analyze AirlineDB using SQL to extract operational and customer insights for better decision-making in the aviation sector.